Retirement plan options for small business owners and freelancers

 The right plan for you will depend on several factors, such as the number of individuals you employ and the consistency of your business's cash flow.
 McFadzen also recommends that small business owners think about the reasons they're implementing the retirement plan, whether it's to prepare for their own future, to attract and retain employees and maintain a competitive edge, or both.

-Continuing to reevaluate your retirement plan as your business evolves and your personal plans change can keep you on the right track to reach your financial goals.
+Continuing to reevaluate your retirement plan as your business evolves and your personal plans change can keep you on the right track in pursuit of your financial goals.

 You may ask yourself: